fission/docs.fission.io/docs/content/en/docs/spec/podspec/_index.md

   serviceAccount: fission-svc
 ```

-In this tutorial we will look at various use cases that are possible with PodSpec support in Fission.
+In this section we will look at various use cases that are possible with PodSpec support in Fission.
 To learn more about how specs please check [this documentation link]({{% relref "_index.md"%}}).

 # Many More!